shivam-gupta007/Quotify/README.md

 A Quotes application built with MAD skills.
 Made with love ❤ by [shivam gupta](https://github.com/shivam-gupta007)

-An app that provides motivational quotes on beautiful backgrounds to help users stay motivated.
+An app that shows motivational quotes on beautiful backgrounds to help users stay motivated.

 This app is built with Jetpack Compose, Material Design 3, Room, Navigation Components, Kotlin Coroutines, and Hilt, following the recommended [Android Architecture Guidelines](https://developer.android.com/topic/architecture).